Code-Institute-Submissions/pawoods-project2/README.md

 7. Bug found on smallest devices in landscape mode where the content overflowed the "screen" containers.

    - Fixed by changing the appropriate screen container classes height to `fit-content` which allowed them to be scrolled.
 This is contained within a media query with `max-height: 450px` so as not to change mobile devices in potrait mode or landscape tablets/desktops.

+8. Bug found when testing script.js file through JS Hint, many errors consisting of the message `use 'esversion: 6'`.

+  - Fixed by adding `/*jshint esversion: 6 */` to the top of the file as found in one solution by Josh Pittman on [Stack Overflow](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const).

 #### Unfixed Bugs